brendacs/colludia-gatsby/src/content/posts/review/2020-09-24-rosewater-demo-review.markdown

 One way or another, we get a good view of "Gentleman Jake’s Wild West", full of fantastic feats and derring-do.
 There's even a hark back to classic cartoons with Jake riding in on a steam-powered horse and giving his audience a winning smile so shiny it catches the light.
 At several intervals, there’s an opportunity to respond to the show in timed dialogue sections.
 I may have heckled a couple of times.
 Shocking from me, I know, given my good deed earlier.
 But a guy with teeth that shiny sets off the snake oil alarms for me.

-Following the show, in differing ways depending on how the ticket encounter with Jem was resolved, Jake learns of Harley’s extra-literary skills and decides she could be the right woman for a certain adventure he has planned—an adventure involving treasure just ripe for the taking.
+Following the show, in differing ways depending on how the ticket encounter with Jem was resolved, Jake learns of Harley’s extra-literary skills and decides she could be the right woman for a certain adventure he has planned — an adventure involving treasure just ripe for the taking.
 Are we in?
 Damn right!
 But no funny business, Jake.
 If we see those shiny teeth again, we'll have a problem.

 ![][image7]